 John A Daly

 This two-year program provides graduate education for the working professional who is employed in or planning to move into the field of engineering management.
 Classes meet all day one Friday and Saturday a month, with an orientation session at the beginning of the program.
 The program requires a serious commitment on the part of the student and the student’s employer.
 The coursework is rigorous and demanding and can provide an excellent educational experience.

-Students must have at least 18 months of professional industry-related experience, an upper-division GPA of a 3.0, and a bachelor of science in engineering, engineering technology, or related technical field.
+It is preferred that applicants have at least 18 months of professional industry-related experience, an upper-division GPA of a 3.0, and a bachelor of science in engineering, engineering technology, or related technical field.